ansariali-merndev/NextjsMoneyMate/README.md

 # Next.js Project

-This is a basic Next.js project.
+This is a Maney Mate | ExpenseTrackerApplication Next.js project.

 ## How to Run